Tel No: +64 3 434 7939

 Visit Harbour-Tyne historical precinct, an area of splendid Victorian commercial buildings and warehouses, with numerous cafes and boutique shops.
 View the Yellow-Eyed Penguins and then enjoy the delightful penguin parade as little Blue Penguins cross the road on the foreshore to return to their nesting site.
 Call into the Whitestone Cheese Factory and sample artisan cheese.
 Pick up a picnic lunch of cheese and breads from the Oamaru market and drive through the beautiful Waitaki Valley to sample the wines of the area.

 James Glucksman and James Boussy (aka “the Jameses”) are your hosts.
 They have lived and travelled worldwide and adopted Oamaru as their new home when they purchased Pen-y-bryn Lodge in 2010.

 James Glucksman had a career in international management consulting and healthcare for more than 20 years.
 He is fluent in Russian and Chinese, with a very good knowledge of French, Spanish and German as well as some limited Japanese and Hungarian!
-The lodge is a member of the Slow Food movement and James Glucksman an Officier Maître Hôtelier in the Confrérie de la Chaîne des Rôtisseurs, the Paris-based gourmet society, in the Bailliage of Christchurch.
+The lodge is a member of the Slow Food movement and James Glucksman is an Officier Maître Hôtelier in the Confrérie de la Chaîne des Rôtisseurs, the Paris-based gourmet food society, in the Bailliage of Christchurch.

-James Boussy was trained as a dentist, and practiced in the US state of Virginia for 15 years before moving his practice to Beijing.
+James Boussy was trained as a dentist and practiced in the US state of Virginia for 15 years before moving his practice to Beijing.
 James is also a highly skilled baker, gardener and home renovator and has made a name for himself among his friends for the exquisite gingerbread houses that he creates as the centrepiece of the Jameses’ annual Christmas party.